CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 - Create a Compute Gallery
 - Add a VM in the created Gallery
-- Install tools and dependencies in the VM for the Java Spring Boot Project
+- Install tools and dependencies in the VM for the Java Spring Boot Project (intellij IDE and JDK 17 or 19)
 - Generalize and create a snapshot of the VM
 - Create a new dev definition with the new Image you created
 - Delete your previous or create a new dev pool with the new Image

-### Task 1: Create a reusable Microsoft dev box image ready for a Java 17 spring boot project
+### Task 2: After your environment is ready now create the project and push your code in a Source Code Repo.

 - Create a Java Spring boot project (Optional: use [Spring Initializr](https://start.spring.io/))
+- Create a simple Get Request and run your code
+- Push your code to Github

-### Task 2: Github Codespaces setup
+### Task 3: Github Codespaces environment setup

 - Login to [Github Codespaces](https://github.com/features/codespaces)
 - Create a blank project
-- Write a simple Header "Hello World"
-- Start the app

-### Task 3: VS Code Extensions

-Install the Live Server VS Code Extension in both environments

-### Task 4: Source Code Management

-- Push your the Dev Box app in to a new Github Repository
-- Use Github Codespaces feature to automatically create a new Github repository for your project
+- create a devContainer File and apply configurations about scaling and project tools and exensions needed for a Java Spring Boot project

+### Task 4: Create a new or clone the project previously created in the dev box

+Now create a simple get request in spring boot

 ## Challenge Completed if

-- The "Hello World" app runs on both tools
-- Code is pushed in a Github Repository
+You your code runs in DevBox and Github Codespaces